-- · Locomotive Electrical (p.
-92)
+- · Locomotive Electrical

-- Rail/Off Highway Motive Power Electrical Technician (p.
-107)
+- · Rail/Off Highway Motive Power Electrical Technician

-- Process Maintenance Technology (p.
-88)
+- Process Maintenance Technology

-Admission to the Program: Open Industrial Mechanical Maintenance Certificate
+Industrial Mechanical Maintenance Certificate

 This certificate is designed for persons who want to prepare for initial or improved employment in the industry mechanical area.
 The curriculum provides for a student to learn the basic principles and skills which are necessary to industrial maintenance, such as drafting/blueprint reading, electricity, hydraulics and pneumatics, machine tool, mathematics and fundamentals of welding.